Yahyakiani/Css_Notes/Computer Science/Computer Science Notes.md

 22. Why array based representation for Binary Heap? https://www.geeksforgeeks.org/heap-sort/
 23. What is Binary Heap? https://www.geeksforgeeks.org/heap-sort/
 24. What is Complete Binary Tree? https://www.geeksforgeeks.org/heap-sort/
+25.  what is Sorting algorithm stability ?`72`
+26. What are Hashtables ?Their average and worst case in Space,search,insert,Delete ?`https://en.wikipedia.org/wiki/Hash_table`
+27. What is a hashcode ?Principle of storing data in hash table or hash map ?
+28. What is hashing algorithm ?
+29. What is collision ?Why is collision possible ?
+30. Techniques for resolving  collision ?
+31. What is a load factor in hashtable ? its purpose ?
+Formula
+32. Open and close addressing in Hash maps ? which techniques are which in collision ?
+33. What are objectives of hash function ?